xavieraiden/obhostb/content/Realistic Magic/Realistic Magic Index.md

 # As of now only one has been written.

-[[Manipulation of Quantum Dots|Quantum Dot Mages]] specialize in the manipulation of Quantum Dots, as the title suggests.
+[[Quantum Dot Mages]] specialize in the manipulation of Quantum Dots, as the title suggests.